 D. The notice required by Subsection B of this section for a direct response insurer shall be as follows:

-NOTICE TO APPLICANT REGARDING REPLACEMENT

-OF ACCIDENT AND SICKNESS INSURANCE
+Notice to Applicant About Replacement of [Supplementary] [Short-Term] Health Insurance

-According to [your application] [information you have furnished] you intend to lapse or otherwise terminate existing accident and sickness insurance and replace it with the policy delivered herewith issued by [insert company name] Insurance Company.
-Your new policy provides thirty days within which you may decide without cost whether you desire to keep the policy.
-For your own information and protection you should be aware of and seriously consider certain factors that may affect the insurance protection available to you under the new policy.
+According to [your application] [information you have provided], you intend to lapse or otherwise end the supplementary or short-term health insurance you have now and replace it with the attached policy issued by [insert company name] Insurance Company.
+You have thirty days to decide at no cost if you want to keep the new policy.
+For your own protection, you should know how replacing your policy with a new one might affect your coverage.

-(1) Health conditions that you may presently have, (preexisting conditions) may not be immediately or fully covered under the new policy.
-This could result in denial or delay of a claim for benefits under the new policy, whereas a similar claim might have been payable under your present policy.
+(1) A new policy might not pay claims that the policy you have now would pay.
+A new policy might not cover health conditions you have now (preexisting conditions) or might not cover them right away.
+A new policy might cover some but not all the costs related to preexisting conditions.

-(2) You may wish to secure the advice of your present insurer or its agent regarding the proposed replacement of your present policy.
-This is not only your right, but it is also in your best interests to make sure you understand all the relevant factors involved in replacing your present coverage.
+(2) Talk with your insurance agent or company representative about replacing your policy.
+It is in your best interest to be sure you understand how replacing your policy could affect your future coverage.

 (3) [To be included only if the application is attached to the policy].
-If, after due consideration, you still wish to terminate your present policy and replace it with new coverage, read the copy of the application attached to your new policy and be sure that all questions are answered fully and correctly.
-Omissions or misstatements in the application could cause an otherwise valid claim to be denied.
-Carefully check the application and write to [insert company name and address] within ten days if any information is not correct and complete, or if any past medical history has been left out of the application.
+If you decide to buy a new policy, read the copy of the attached application and be sure that all questions are answered fully and correctly.
+If they are not, the company could refuse to pay an otherwise valid claim.
+Carefully check the application and write to [insert company name and address] within ten days if any information is not correct and complete, or if any past medical history has been left off the application.

 [COMPANY NAME]

+Drafting Note: The sentence “You have thirty days to decide at no cost if you want to keep the new policy.” should only be required if the state has adopted Section 9A(18).

-Section 10.
+Section 11.
 Separability